The Icefields Parkway is a breathtaking 144-mile drive situated between Banff and Jasper National Parks in Alberta, Canada.

 It’s here the North Saskatchewan River meets the Howse and Mistaya Rivers.
 The snaking flow of the riverbed along this shallow, gravely stretch, with the mountains and evergreens all around is pretty spectacular.

-Whether you have time for just a quick stop, plan to hike the nearby trails, or want to stretch your legs for lunch in the picnic area, have your trigger finger on the camera!
+Whether you have time for just a quick stop, plan to hike the nearby trails, or want to stretch your legs for lunch in the picnic area, have your camera ready!

 Hiking along the Icefields Parkway is absolutely unforgettable.
 So, if you’re short on time and plan to do just 1 hike along the way, make it the Parker Ridge Trail.